makrai/notes/zhong-2105-larger-pretrained.md

 ## Conclusion

 * larger models have larger finetuning variance,
-* LARGE has smaller pretraining variance than BASE
+* Large has smaller pretraining variance than BASE
 * the ordering between other sizes varies across tasks and losses, and
 * finetuning variance is 2−8 times as large as pretraining variance, and the ratio is bigger for larger models